Osteoporosis & Bone Health

 A Small Break is a Big Deal

-Osteoporosis can lead to a serious fracture in your vertebra, from an act such as rolling off the bed, or in your hip from falling on the stairs.
+Osteoporosis can lead to a serious fracture in your spine, from an act such as rolling off the bed, or in your hip from falling on the stairs.
 These two areas of your body are vital to your everyday actions and movements.
 And, according to Osteoporosis Canada, 28 percent of women and 37 percent of men who suffer a hip fracture from osteoporosis will die within the following year.

 For those with brittle bones, even if they successfully recover from a break and return home, they are not out of the woods.
 About a fifth of those who suffer a spinal fracture due to osteoporosis will suffer a second fracture within a year.
 What’s more, a study found that people who suffered a broken bone from osteoporosis were far more likely to die in the five years immediately after the fracture.